Can Foreigners Buy Property in Bali?

 Property insurance in Bali is well established.
 Most management companies require you to hold building and contents insurance as a condition of their management agreement.
 Key protections include:

-- Public liability: guest injury or third-party claims, typically included in management packages
+- Public liability for guest injury or third-party claims, typically included in management packages

 Getting Paid